osiell/oerplib/doc/source/tutorials.rst

     >>> print(user.name)            # print the full name of the user
     >>> print(user.company_id.name) # print the name of its company

-Now you are connected, you can easily execute any kind of `RPC` queries on the the `OpenERP` server (execute model methods, trigger workflow, download reports, and handle wizards).
+Now you are connected, you can easily execute any kind of `RPC` queries on your server (execute model methods, trigger workflow, download reports, and handle wizards).

 .. _tutorials-execute-queries: